Joint programme and tuition fees

 - other compulsory or voluntary fees (student union, health care services, registration fees, etc)

-A comparison table of the required fees among the consortium partners is helpful when trying to find out a solution for the Joint Programme fee.
+A comparison table of the required fees among the consortium partners is helpful when trying to find out a solution for the fee.
 The amount of the local tuition fee may vary from 0€ up to 15 000€-20 000€ per academic year and there might be significant differences between the tuition fee amounts for EU/EEA and non-EU citizens.
 In addition, universities may have different tuition fee rules for international joint programmes than for local programmes.
-Some universities have flexibility to determine the programme fee in international JPs higher or lower than the local tuition fee, some universities have the requirement that the programme fee must cover at least the amount of the local tuition fee.
+Some universities have flexibility to determine the programme fee in international JPs to be higher or lower than the local tuition fee, some universities have the requirement that the programme fee must cover at least the amount of the local tuition fee.

 It is also good to bear in mind that local tuition fees might change during the implementation phase of the programme.
 These changes can be extensive.
-Discuss whether the consortium shall, on a yearly basis, re-negotiate the Joint Programme fee with reference to the local tuition fees, or if the universities can commit to keep their fees during the scope of the consortium agreement.
-The Joint Programme fee policy and details should be described in consortium agreement and updates made if needed.
+Discuss whether the consortium shall, on a yearly basis, re-negotiate the fee with reference to local tuition fees, or if the universities can commit to keep their fees during the scope of the consortium agreement.
+The Joint Programme fee policy and details should be described in the consortium agreement and updates made if needed.

 Defining the programme budget

-In Erasmus Mundus (EMJM), the maximum amount of institutional costs is defined by the EMJM rules.
+In Erasmus Mundus(EMJM), the maximum amount of institutional costs is defined by the EMJM rules.
 This takes the form of a unit cost per enrolled student and is intended to cover part of the costs linked to the implementation of the EMJM programme[1].

 Where:

-● DR = max. duration in months of the Master programme (i.e. 12, 18, 24 months)
+● DR = max. duration in months of the Master's programme (i.e. 12, 18, 24 months)

 ● NRES = number of enrolled students (scholarship and non-scholarship holders) foreseen for the entire duration of the grant agreement.